Where to Stay in Glacier: Complete Guide (Inside & Outside the Park)

 Prince of Wales Hotel in Waterton

-Waterton has a completely different feel than East and West Glacier.
+Waterton has a completely different feel from East and West Glacier.
 It’s more developed with a bike path, several places to eat and stay, and fewer rules- feel free to bring your dog!

 Prince of Wales Hotel